Battle of Yangxia: The Battle of Hankou

 Yinchang, a Manchu noble, reached Hankou by rail and attempted to seize control of the city's northern suburbs.
 On October 18 more than 1,000 revolutionary fighters attacked Liujiamiao, a train station guarding the northern approach to Hankou, but were driven back and retreated to Dazhimen.
 In the afternoon the revolutionaries regrouped and, with the help of railway workers, ambushed a train carrying Qing troops heading south.
 The train derailed and sent the Qing troops fleeing, and more than 400 were killed by revolutionaries.
 The following day the revolutionary forces, supplemented by enthusiastic volunteers, grew to more than 5,000 and captured Liujiamiao.
 The revolutionaries on October 20 tried to press on to Wushengguan further north but were driven back with serious losses.
 Nevertheless, their victory at Liujiamiao boosted the morale of the revolutionary movement.
 On October 22 Hunan and Shaanxi Province both declared their independence from the Qing regime.

 Following the setback at Liujiamiao, the Qing court removed Yinchang from command and handed formal power to Yuan Shikai, whose lieutenants in the Beiyang Army, Feng Guozhang and Duan Qirui, headed the 1st and 2nd Armies moving on Wuhan, respectively.
 On October 26, the Beiyang Army moved swiftly south by rail and attacked the northern suburbs of Hankou with heavy artillery and machine guns.
 The revolutionaries suffered over 500 killed in action and were also hampered by indecisive leadership from Zhang Jingliang, who was suspected of collaborating with the Qing government.
-The revolutionaries lost and then regained Liujiamiao, only to lose it to Qing troops for good on October 27.
+The revolutionaries lost and then regained Liujiamiao, only to lose it to Qing troops on October 27.
 The Qing armies pressed into the city and the two sides engaged in fierce house-to-house fighting.